ow2-proactive/proactive-jupyter-kernel/README.md

 * *fork_env*: sets the fork environment script

 * *job_fork_env*: sets the default fork environment of a job

+* *split*: creates/modifies a splitting task of a replicate control

+* *runs*: creates/modifies the configuration script of a replicate control

+* *process*: creates/modifies the script of a replicated processing task

+* *merge*: creates/modifies a merging task of a replicate control

+* *start*: creates/modifies a start task of a loop control

+* *loop*: creates/modifies a loop task of a loop control

+* *condition*: creates/modifies the condition script of a branch/loop control

+* *branch*: creates/modifies a branch task of a branching control

+* *if*: creates/modifies an if task of a branching control

+* *else*: creates/modifies an else task of a branching control

+* *continuation*: creates/modifies a continuation task of a branching control

 * *delete_task*: deletes a task from the workflow